 The problem with preventive maintenance is that you are wasting parts and doing unneeded replacements, while still running the risk of things breaking when they wear more than expected.

-For example, consider a starter engine for a car.
+Let’s consider a starter engine for a car.
 You could decide to replace this every 100,000 miles to avoid breakdown due to wear.
-If one person starts the car 100,000 times to drive one mile each time, the wear will be far greater than if that same person drives 500 miles every time he starts the car.
-Things like heat, climate and other factors also influence this.
+But this isn’t necessarily the best way to handle it, because it doesn’t take usage into account.
+If the owner starts the car 100,000 times to drive one mile each time, the wear on the starter will be far greater than if that person drives 500 miles every time he starts the car.
+Things like heat, climate and other factors also influence wear.
+The policy of replacing a starter every 100,000 miles wouldn’t work well for many situations.

-When applying predictive maintenance measures, you will measure things like energy consumption, vibration, temperature, and heat to see how moving parts like bearings and gear boxes operate.
+When applying predictive maintenance measures on manufacturing or processing equipment, you will measure things like energy consumption, vibration, temperature, and heat to see how moving parts like bearings and gear boxes operate.
 You may also measure chain stretch to predict when a chain will be at the end of its service life.

 Interflon is also developing a fourth regime, called Pragmatic Maintenance.
 Rather than trying to improve the maintenance of the whole plant, just start with the mission critical components and leave the rest as is.